Jefferson County Courts – A Practical Guide to Court Records and Services

 Jefferson County has three County Court districts that handle misdemeanor criminal cases, traffic offenses, and civil matters within their monetary jurisdiction:

-Each district court maintains its own docket; contact the appropriate court to inquire about specific cases or to request copies.
+Each district court keeps its own docket.
+Contact the appropriate court to ask about specific cases or to request copies.

 Steubenville Municipal Court

-The Steubenville Municipal Court exercises jurisdiction over misdemeanors, traffic violations, and civil claims originating within the City of Steubenville.
+The Steubenville Municipal Court has jurisdiction over misdemeanors, traffic violations, and civil claims originating within the City of Steubenville.

 General Steps to Search for a Case

-- Identify the court division most likely to have handled the case (felony and large civil claims go to the General Division; domestic matters to Domestic Relations; estates and guardianships to Probate; misdemeanors and small civil claims to a County Court or Municipal Court).
+1. Identify the court division most likely to have handled the case — felony and large civil claims go to the General Division; domestic matters to Domestic Relations; estates and guardianships to Probate; misdemeanors and small civil claims to a County Court or Municipal Court.

-- Gather available identifying information — full party name, approximate filing date, or case number.
+2. Gather what you have — a full party name, approximate filing date, or case number all help.

-- If no online results appear, contact the relevant clerk by phone or visit in person during business hours.
+4. If nothing turns up online, call the relevant clerk or visit in person during business hours.

-- Request certified or uncertified copies as needed; fees will vary by division.
+5. Request certified or uncertified copies as needed; fees vary by division.

 Are Court Records Public in Jefferson County?

-Ohio’s framework for public access to court records is established by the Ohio Public Records Act (R.C. § 149.43) and by Rules 44 through 47 of the Rules of Superintendence for the Courts of Ohio.
-Rule 44 defines court records broadly as both case documents (filings, docket entries, exhibits, orders) and administrative documents (fiscal, personnel, and management records).
-Rule 45 establishes the presumption that court records are open to public access and sets out the categories of information that must be restricted or redacted before release.
+Ohio's framework for public access to court records is set out in the Ohio Public Records Act (R.C.
+149.43) and Rules 44 through 47 of the Rules of Superintendence for the Courts of Ohio.
+Rule 44 defines court records broadly — covering both case documents (filings, docket entries, exhibits, orders) and administrative documents (fiscal, personnel, and management records).
+Rule 45 establishes the presumption that court records are open to public access and identifies the categories of information that must be restricted or redacted before release.

 Records that are generally public include:

-Records or data elements that are restricted or must be redacted:
+Records or data elements that are restricted or must be redacted include:

-Under Rule 45(E), any person may inspect court records that are not subject to an exception.
-When a record contains both public and non-public information, the clerk must redact the non-public portions and release the remainder.
-Requests for bulk data or non-standard access may be subject to additional rules and fees established by the local court.
-If a request is denied, the requester may file a mandamus action in the appropriate court or submit a complaint to the Ohio Court of Claims under R.C. § 2743.75.
+Under Rule 45(E), anyone may inspect court records that are not subject to an exception.
+When a record contains both public and non-public information, the clerk must redact the non-public portions and release the rest.
+Requests for bulk data or non-standard access may be subject to additional rules and fees set by the local court.
+If a request is denied, you may file a mandamus action in the appropriate court or submit a complaint to the Ohio Court of Claims under R.C.
+2743.75.

 Jefferson County courts follow these statewide standards.
-Clerks will generally process copy requests during normal business hours.
-Certified copies carry higher fees than plain copies, and turnaround times depend on the volume of the request and the age of the records.
+Clerks generally process copy requests during normal business hours.
+Certified copies carry higher fees than plain copies, and turnaround times depend on the volume of the request and how old the records are.

 Jefferson County Criminal Court Records

 Criminal matters in Jefferson County are divided among several courts based on the severity of the offense.
-Felony cases — including drug offenses, burglary, assault, and other serious crimes — are prosecuted in the General Division of the Court of Common Pleas.
-Misdemeanor and traffic cases are heard either in one of the three County Court districts or in the Steubenville Municipal Court, depending on where the offense occurred.
+Felony cases — drug offenses, burglary, assault, and other serious crimes — are prosecuted in the General Division of the Court of Common Pleas.
+Misdemeanor and traffic cases go to one of the three County Court districts or to the Steubenville Municipal Court, depending on where the offense occurred.

 Searching Criminal Court Records

-- Online: The General Division case lookup tool allows searches of criminal dockets by defendant name or case number.
-Municipal Court criminal cases can be researched by contacting the Municipal Court clerk.
+• Online: The General Division case lookup tool lets you search criminal dockets by defendant name or case number.
+For Municipal Court criminal cases, contact the Municipal Court clerk.

-- By Mail: Submit a written request to the Clerk of Courts specifying the defendant’s full name, approximate case year, and desired documents.
+• By Mail: Send a written request to the Clerk of Courts with the defendant's full name, approximate case year, and a description of the documents you need.
 Include payment for copy fees.

 Criminal Background Checks